thinkcompany/think_dev-standards/development-standards/accessibility.md

 Avoid including the URL in the link text, as the format of web links will be read letter-by-letter and be extremely difficult to understand.

-The style of link text should also include some property besides color.
+The style of link text should also include some property besides color to increase visibility for low-vision, or color blind users.
 An underline is typically sufficient.

 ## Imagery